sirfonzie/INF2004_LAB4/README.md

 **OBJECTIVES**
 -	Configure and implement Pulse Width Modulation (PWM) on RPi Pico
 -	Configure and implement an Analog-to-Digital Converter (ADC) on RPi Pico
--	Understand how to configure the (line following) IR-based sensor & motor controller
+-	Understand how to configure the (line following) IR-based sensor & L298N Motor controller

 **EQUIPMENT**